philson-philip/react-basics/README.md

 ### Prerequisite
 ```
 ├──> Node 8.10.0 or later version installed in your system
-├──> Basic knowledge of HTML and CSS
+├──> Basic knowledge of HTML, CSS and JavaScript
 ```

 ```